cleansquare/beautiful-jekyll/index.md

 ---
 ##  What we do ##

-**CleanSquare Robotics** is an early stage technology startup specializing in navigation and operation technology that makes utility vehicles fully autonomous.
+**CleanSquare Robotics** is an early stage technology startup specializing in navigation and operation technology for specialised utility vehicles.

 ##  Contact us ##
-We are busy building the first prototype - however we are always happy to get in touch.
+We are always happy to get in touch.
 Please feel free to contact us at info [at] cleansquare [dot] de

 You can find us on: